Ichi91/openScienceUca_test/README.md

 # openScienceUca_test
-Test Repository for first apprpoach to open science
+Test Repository for first approach to open science